gloinul/draft-westerlund-tls-gcm-sst/draft-westerlund-tls-gcm-sst.md

 --- abstract

-This document defines cipher suites based on AES-GCM-SST and Rijndael-GCM-SST (Galois Counter Mode with Secure Short Tags) for use in TLS 1.3, DTLS 1.3, and QUIC.
+This document defines cipher suites based on AES-GCM-SST and Rijndael-GCM-SST (Galois Counter Mode with Strong Secure Tags) for use in TLS 1.3, DTLS 1.3, and QUIC.
 GCM-SST provides authenticated encryption with near-ideal forgery probabilities for short authentication tags, making it suitable for bandwidth-constrained environments where reduced per-packet overhead is important.
 This document specifies cipher suites with 96-bit and 112-bit authentication tags.

 --- middle